How to create a culture where anyone can belong anywhere

 Data is the voice of customers.
 Airbnb’s data scientists are continually reminded that they’re not dealing with numbers, but with people’s preferences.
 When analyzing data, they’re listening to the voice of Airbnb’s customers.

 Autonomy around individuals and teams: Managers are facilitators; they exist to get obstacles out of the way.
 Employees must take ownership and learn to navigate what some describe as “disorganized chaos.”

 Meetings at Airbnb

 World@: a bi-weekly meeting where the Founders and teams share news and issues.
 Everyone joins on a live satellite feed.
 This meeting helps frame new product launches, works-in-progress, team updates, and more.

 Weekly executive meeting: The executive team meets weekly, and within 24 hours of that meeting, the notes get out to every person in the company.

 One Airbnb: An all-company meetup that takes place in San Francisco for a few days.
 It helps break-down the walls and integrates the global employee community.

-Typically, One Airbnb involves addressing the company’s future, people and talent development, and learning about each other and fostering collaboration.
+Typically, One Airbnb involves addressing the company’s future, people and talent development, learning about each other, and fostering collaboration.

 Airbnb’s Norms & Rules